Teachers, Educators and Stage Co-ordinators,

 Suitable for Grade 1/2 ‘Sense of Belonging’

-For this unit of study, Fairy Poppilina highlights the difference between truly KNOWING your sense of belonging and LEARNING where you belong.
+For this unit of study, Fairy Poppilina highlights the difference between truly KNOWING your sense of belonging and REALISING where you belong.
 This is first discussed followed by the presentation of two stories:Dogs Don’t Do Ballet by Anna Kemp and Thelma The Unicorn by Aaron Blabey.

 Suitable for Prep – Grade 2 ‘Consequences’